AndreasLP/APA-DataStory/README.md

 Remember the plot from the beginning?
 What happens if we add events to it?
 ![Events](./figures/3.5.events_average_month_party.png)

-We will now proceed with the analysis of the impact of each event on the political media sphere.
+Well, it seems uncertain to see what effect the events have on the sentiment score.
+If there is one, it is not systematic.
+To further our analysis, we will focus on each event individually.
 To do so, we take a look at the evolution of the number of quotes and their sentiment around each key events.
 We've computed metrics on the average score, the number of quotes for each period and party, and the difference between periods.
 Here's a graphical representation of these metrics :

 ![Metrics graphical representation](./figures/metrics_graph.png)